illusion12321/orchestrate-php/README.md

 // get array of the search results (KeyValue objects)
 $object->getResults();

-// iterate over the results
-foreach ($object as $item) {
+// or go ahead and iterate over the results directly foreach ($object as $item) {

     $item->getValue();